jananithangavel/performance-test/BackendInstance/README.md

 2. Add instance hostname in to /etc/hosts

+3. Netty service path should be given in script.

+Note: Script refer path as "~/software/netty"

 ## Run Scripts

 1. Move all files in this folder in to home location of instance.